An00bRektn/htb-cli/README.md

 #### What's your opinion on the current state of the world considering that the consequences of climate change only become more apparent everyday with limited proactiveness from the world's governments to try and take any action that isn't entirely concerned with the potential for reelection or retaining/gaining power?
 not based :(

+## Acknowledgements
+- This project is not as easy without clubby's [htb-api](https://github.com/clubby789/htb-api)
+- I only realized after making the first iteration that [calebstewart](https://github.com/calebstewart/python-htb) already did this, but it hasn't been updated since 2020 (that was 2 years ago???) so who cares it's open source.
+I definitely did copy the setup.py stuff from him :)

 ## Disclaimer/Licensing
 This project is wholly unaffiliated with any part of HackTheBox and is under the MIT License for usage.